This gnocchi mac and cheese is loaded with pillowy gnocchi swimming in a luxurious cheese sauce infused by the smoky flavor of crumbled bacon!

-OK, so Gnocchi Mac and Cheese with Bacon is not going to give you that beach bod that you have been futilely striving for since the Reagan administration.
-But if you have to endure your doctor prattling on about your unhealthy BMI, you might have well have eaten something worthy of the stretchy pants!
-Anyone who says, “Nothing tastes better than skinny” has never eaten my Gnocchi Mac and Cheese with Bacon!
+OK, so this gnocchi mac and cheese recipe is not going to give you that beach bod that you have been futilely striving for since the Reagan administration.
+But if you have to endure ol’ sawbones prattling on about your unhealthy BMI, you might have well have eaten something worthy of the stretchy pants!
+Anyone who says, “Nothing tastes better than skinny” has never eaten my gnocchi mac and cheese with bacon!

-If you live in Wisconsin, or around a specialty cheese shop, I recommend substituting solid Farmer’s cheese (not the crumbled kind) for Provolone.
+Tip: If you live in Wisconsin, or around a specialty cheese shop, I recommend substituting solid Farmer’s cheese (not the crumbled kind) for Provolone.
 This is what I’ve always used in my traditional Mac & Cheese recipe.
-However, Farmer’s cheese can be difficult to find for many.
+However, Farmer’s cheese can be difficult to find in many areas of the country.

 - 3 cups milk